zrks/Benway/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request and join the adventure.

 ## Support

-Having issues or want to suggest features?
+Encountering issues or have a feature to suggest?
 Please file an issue on the GitHub repository.